 Short films: narrative, documentary, animation and experimental (45 min or less)

-Film must not be available for video or internet distribution prior to October 26, 2017
+The film must not be available for video or internet distribution prior to October 26, 2018

 Film production must have been completed within the last two years